xi/laneya/README.rst

   . .env/bin/activate
   python setup.py develop

-This will setup a development environment and install all laneya including all dependencies into it.
+This will setup a development environment and install laneya including all dependencies into it.
 You can activate the virtual environment anytime by calling::